haoxing-du/haoxing-du.github.io/content/post/psi-epistemic.md

 ---
-title:  The quantum state is a state of knowledge
+title:  Is the quantum state a state of knowledge?
-date: 2022-04-21
+date: 2022-05-23
 tags: ["psi-epistemic"]
 mathjax: true
 ---